Gastroscopy – The Procedure Explained

 Blood thinning medication (anticoagulants)

 Sometimes these medications need to be stopped and if this is the case the person who referred you for the test should have given you clear instructions.
-If you are unsure please contact your consultant’s secretary.
-For your safety, if the correct instructions are not followed, it may not be possible to do the gastroscopy and you may have to return on another day.
+If you are unsure, please contact your consultant’s secretary.
+For your safety, if the correct instructions are not followed, it may not be possible to do the gastroscopy, and you may have to return on another day.

-Warfarin: unless you have been advised to stop this medication, continue taking it and have your INR checked within the week before the test.
-The procedure may be cancelled if your INR has not been checked within the last 7 days.
-It should be within your target range.
 If you have been advised to stop your Warfarin you should do so for 5 full days before the procedure (take your last dose 6 days before the procedure) and have your INR checked the day before the procedure.
 It needs to be less than 1.5 for the procedure to go ahead.
-IMPORTANT: please bring your yellow book to the appointment.

 Diabetes